Chiefspy/Simple_text_editor/CONTRIBUTING.md

 # Contributing to [Simple_text_editor]

-Thank you for considering contributing to [Your Project Name]!
+Thank you for considering contributing to [Simple_text_editor]!
 We're excited to collaborate with you.

 ## Getting Started